-I have quite an in-depth knowledge of candle making.
+I have quite an in-depth knowledge of candle making from all the supplies you need like pocket scales to the inner workings of candles really work.
 From how your choice of wax impacts the burn time.
 The choice of wick impacts the way the candle burns.
 Finally, the fragrance used combined with the wax, I know, this plays a huge part in creating that effervescent smell when entering a room with a lit candle.
 So feel that when it comes to being a judge of a candle, I’m pretty well qualified in this department.

 Although Aldi has appeared to have nailed it with the production of the likeness in packaging and the initial scent.
 Having burnt one of their candles for around 30 minutes I failed to be consumed by the fragrance the way that my favourite Jo Malone, Diptyque or Penhaligon’s candles do.

 I feel that the Aldi range is more for those people who enjoy a lit candle.
 They have about a 30 hour burn time, whereas Jo Malone has a 45 hour burn time.
 However, for the same level of smell in terms of power you’d need to burn the Jo Malone one for a shorter period of time.

 When Facebook went into meltdown a couple of weeks ago over the launch of Aldi’s Jo Malone style bath and body range I couldn’t wait to see if these were going to follow suit with the candles.
 Or if they were going to be a game-changer.

 Let’s face it at a price of £30 per bottle for Jo Malone hand wash you kind of don’t want your house guests to wash their hands, do you?
 Saying that requiring the smallest amount of soap creates a huge lather.
 Therefore meaning this highly fragranced soap truly lasts.